 Preventive Drugs Aspirin Generic OTC aspirin \leq 325mg when prescribed for adults less than 70 years of age for the prevention of heart attack or stroke and to help prevent illness and death from preeclampsia for females who are at high risk for the condition.
 Bowel preparation medications Generic and brand (Rx and OTC) products for adults ages 50 to 75 years old.
 Limited to 2 prescriptions at \$0 copay each year.
 Contraceptives Generic and brand versions of contraceptive drugs and devices, and OTC contraceptive products, when prescribed for women less than 50 years old.
 Folic acid supplements Generic OTC and Rx versions (0.4mg - 0.8mg strengths only) when prescribed for women under the age of 51.
+HIV Pre-Exposure Prophylaxis (PrEP) Generic only (Brand Truvada covered only until generic becomes available).
+No age restriction.
+No copayment.
 Immunization vaccines Generic or brand versions prescribed for children or adults.
 Oral fluoride supplements Generic and brand supplements prescribed for children 6 months through five years of age for the prevention of dental caries.
 Breast cancer Generic prescriptions for raloxifene or tamoxifen are covered for the primary prevention of breast cancer for females who are at increased risk, age 35 years and older.
 Tobacco cessation All FDA-approved smoking cessation products prescribed for adults, age 18 and older.
-Vitamin D supplements Generic OTC and Rx vitamin D products for adults ≥ 65 years old.
 Statins Generic-only, single-entity, low-to-moderate dose statin agents for adults 40 to 75 years old.